Diabetes Education at Stephens Memorial Hospital:

 Improving the health care outcomes and quality of life for members of our community living with diabetes.

-The Diabetes Education Program at Stephens Memorial Hospital is a recognized program by the American Diabetes Association and is staffed by two Certified Diabetes Educators, Doreen Adams, RN, BSN, CDE and Registered Dietician Pat Watson, MS, RD, CDE.
+The Diabetes Education Program at Stephens Memorial Hospital is a recognized program by the American Association of Diabetes Educators and is staffed by two Certified Diabetes Educators, Doreen Adams, RN, BSN, CDE and Registered Dietician Pat Watson, MS, RD, CDE.
 Medical Advisor: William L. Medd, M.D.

 Diabetes Support Group meets on the 3rd Wednesday of every month in the Harper Conference Center from 6 - 7:00 pm!
 Come Join Us!